mascaldotfr/CoRT-dc/README.md

 - a bot that displays BZ status changes and next BZs, with countdowns (live @ https://discord.gg/DXDWKnZ2mw)
 - a bot that displays bosses respawn time, with countdowns (live @ https://discord.gg/SBzmeycYdT)

+It's released under the MIT License.
+Due to various issues with auto publishing announcements through a third party bot, the interaction changed and is now using discord.py itself instead of webhooks.
+See also the `legacy` branch.

+I hope to document the setup later, as there is some changes.

+---

+**OLD DOCUMENTATION, SEE LEGACY BRANCH**

+# CoRT-dc

+This includes all Discord stuff for Champions of Regnum, as of now:

+- a bot that displays BZ status changes and next BZs, with countdowns (live @ https://discord.gg/DXDWKnZ2mw)
+- a bot that displays bosses respawn time, with countdowns (live @ https://discord.gg/SBzmeycYdT)

 It's released under the MIT License

 ## Deployment